Bichev/get-llm-chat/API_SETUP.md

 ## Troubleshooting

 **Error: "API server not available"**
-- Make sure `vercel dev` is running on port 3000
+- Make sure `vercel dev --listen 3001` is running on port 3001
 - Check that both servers are running

 **Error: "Failed to fetch"**
 - Try restarting the Vercel dev server
-- Ensure no other apps are using port 3000
+- Ensure no other apps are using port 3001